ruolez/shopify-quotation/README.md

 The application will:
 - Start Flask app on first available port (5000-5100)
-- Initialize PostgreSQL with schema
+- Initialize SQLite database with schema
-- Apply database migrations
+- Create data directory for persistent storage

 ### 2. Access the Application